RESEARCH AND WRITING (CV)

 I live in University Park, Maryland, with my wife and two daughters.

-The Lost Boys: A Story of the Reverse Underground Railroad.
-This new book, due out with Simon & Schuster on October 8, 2019, follows the odyssey of five free black boys kidnapped from Philadelphia in 1825 who were coffled to Mississippi for sale as slaves, only to escape, return and lead a manhunt to bring their former captors to justice.
+Stolen: Five Free Boys Kidnapped Into Slavery and Their Astonishing Odyssey Home.
+This new book, due out with Simon & Schuster on October 15, 2019, follows the odyssey of five free black boys kidnapped from Philadelphia in 1825 who were coffled to Mississippi for sale as slaves, only to escape, return and lead a manhunt to bring their former captors to justice.

 We Shall Be No More: Suicide and Self-Government in the Newly United States (Cambridge, MA: Harvard University Press, 2012).
 This is the first book to examine the role that discourse regarding self-destruction played in the cultural formation of the early republic.